Lartu/ldpl-std/README.md

 ## How to use the LDPL Standard Library

 Just download the briefcase you want and IMPORT it in your LDPL source file.
-For example, if you want to include the file `std-lists.ldpl` you must add the line
+For example, if you want to include the file `brc_lists.ldpl` you must add the line

 `IMPORT "/route/to/std-lists.ldpl"`